 The process or the state of adjusting or changing to become more suited to an environment; the trait as a result of the process

-In biology and ecology, adaptation refers to the process of adjusting in behavior, physiology, or structure to become more suited to an environment.
+In biology and ecology, adaptation refers to the process of adjusting behavior, physiology, or structure to become more suited to an environment.
 It may also be defined as the state reached by the biological population undergoing adjustments or changes.
-It may also pertain to the trait that made the species a better fit to the environment.
+It may also pertain to the trait that made the species a better fit for the environment.
 The trait is referred to as the adaptive trait.

 Adaptation is not acclimatization.
 Both terms are about changes.
 However, acclimatization is the physiological adjustment to the new conditions but it does not entail increasing species diversity as adaptation does.
 For a trait to be considered as an adaptation, it has to be heritable, functional and increases fitness.
 (Ref.
 1)

-According to Charles Darwin’s theory of evolution by natural selection, the organisms adapt to their environment so that they could persist and pass their genes onto the next generation.
+According to Charles Darwin’s theory of evolution by natural selection, the organisms adapt to their environment so that they could persist and pass their genes on to the next generation.
 In the ecosystem, several species co-adapt, and in so doing they also co-evolve.
 Take for instance the symbionts in a lichen association.
 The algal and fungal components tend to co-evolve together as the absence of one implicates death.
-The dependence on each other’s existence means they have to adapt together, survive together.
+The dependence on each other’s existence means they have to adapt together, and survive together.

 Adaptations are essential to the species’ survival.
 The adaptive traits that the species will acquire through time may be structural (i.e. physical adaptive traits), behavioral (e.g. vocalizations, courtship rituals, nesting, and mating), or physiological (e.g. developing resistance to diseases or to toxic chemicals).
 (Ref.
 1, 2)